ebadrian/metadl/starting_kit/README.md

 cd ../baselines/zero
 zip -r mysubmission.zip *
 ```
-**Note** : The command above makes sense if you current working directory is `starting_kit`.
+**Note** : The command above assumes your current working directory is `starting_kit`.

 Then use the "Upload a Submission" button to make a submission to the
 competition page on CodaLab platform.

-Tip: to look at what's in your submission zip file without unzipping it, you
-can do
+**Tip**: One could run the following command to check the content of a zipped submission folder.
 ```bash
 unzip -l mysubmission.zip
 ```
 ## Troubleshooting

-* It is highly recommended to use the previous guidelines to prepare a zip file submission insteand of simply compressing the code folder in the *Finder* (for MAC users).
+* It is highly recommended to use the previous guidelines to prepare a zip file submission instead of simply compressing the code folder in the *Finder* (for MAC users).
-* Make sure your submission always write a file in the Learner's `save()` method.
+* Make sure your submission always writes a file in the Learner's `save()` method.
 Otherwise, the submission will fail and CodaLab will return the following error during the **scoring** phase : `ModuleNotFoundError: No module named 'model'`.
+* Remember that the `run.py` script combines the run of the ingestion and scoring process in one command.
+If something went wrong in the ingestion process, you will receive this error message :
+    ```code
+    from model import MyLearner
+    ModuleNotFoundError: No module named 'model'
+    ```
+    Indeed, the ingestion failed and weren't able to save the submission code (along with your saved Learner) to be accessed in the scoring process.
+Thus the system can't access the `model.py`.

 ## Report bugs and create issues